gpbl/isomorphic500/README.md

 Lets talk about the data that `react-intl` needs to deliver translated content.
 Translated messages are saved in the [intl](src/intl) directory and shared between client and server using the [IntlStore](stores/IntlStore).

 This store listens to a `LOAD_INTL_SERVER` action dispatched by [IntlActionCreator](src/actions/IntlActionCreators.js).
-We execute this action **only server side** before rendering the `HtmlDocument` component together with the usual `navigateAction`.
+We execute this action **only server side** before rendering the `Html` component together with the usual `navigateAction`.
 This allows to dehydrate/rehydrate the store content.

 React-intl components need to have access to the `IntlStore`.
 Plus, since I'm using ES6 classes, I can't adopt the react-intl `Mixin` in my components.
 To solve this, I wrap the `Formatted*` components and make them available from [IntlComponents](src/utils/IntlComponents.js).